 The pencil down date has passed.
 It’s been one heck of a journey!
 If done right, it is perhaps one of the world’s best experiences for aspiring developers.
 I got to learn from some of the most talented developers while chasing time zones and ideologies.
 The opportunity to explore beyond the scope of formal academics, be it the code base, version control system, code development practices, review process or any other unfamiliar terrain I came across, is unmatched.
 Even the frustrating moments, made me grow not only in skills but also as a person.

 In the following article I will walk you through my internship journey along with some tips based on my experience.
 Continue reading “Wrapping Up: OpenStack – Outreachy Internship”

-Though, there are developer and wiki guides on how to get started, I found them bit overwhelming as a beginner.
-After reading various docs and taking help from my mentor who is a core-contributor in OpenStack, I came up with the following easy-to-follow guide.
-If you still face any problems while setting up your environment, feel free to reach out by commenting below.
+Although there are developer and wiki guides on how to quickly create an OpenStack development environment, I found them bit overwhelming as a beginner.
+After reading various docs and taking help from some core-contributors in OpenStack, I came up with the following easy-to-follow guide.
+If you still face any problems, feel free to reach out by commenting below.

 1. Install Ubuntu in an Oracle Virtual Box